homemade applesauce in a glass serving cup on an apple themed tablecloth

 • Add the cider, (or apple juice or water) and the chopped apples to a large saucepan.
 On medium high heat bring the liquid to a boil so it is steaming.
 Cover with a tightly fitting lid and turn the heat down to medium low heat to slowly cook the apples.

-• Stir apples frequently to prevent sticking or uneven cooking.
+• Stir apples frequently to prevent burning, sticking or uneven cooking.
 If the cooking liquid has evaporated, add a little more.
-Stay on medium low or medium heat.
-When apples start getting soft, start mashing the apples while they continue to cook.
-The apples will release moisture while being mashed.
-Keep mashing until you have the consistency you prefer; chunky or smooth.
+Stay on medium low or medium heat until the apples are fork tender.
+Meaning a fork can pierce the apple easily.
+It will take about 15-20 minutes to cook through.

 • Delicious served warm.
 If you are going to eat it later, let the applesauce cool and then refrigerate.
 Great served over ice cream too!